stefanprodan/k8s-prom-hpa/README.md

 ![Metrics-Server](https://github.com/stefanprodan/k8s-prom-hpa/blob/master/diagrams/k8s-hpa-ms.png)

-If in the first version of HPA you would need Heapster to provide CPU and memory metrics, in HPA v2 and Kubernetes 1.8 only metrics server is required with the `horizontal-pod-autoscaler-use-rest-clients` switched on.
-The HPA rest client is enabled by default in Kubernetes 1.9.
+If in the first version of HPA you would need Heapster to provide CPU and memory metrics, in HPA v2 and Kubernetes 1.8 only the metrics server is required with the `horizontal-pod-autoscaler-use-rest-clients` switched on.
+The HPA rest client is enabled by default in Kubernetes 1.9, GKE users will have to wait for 1.9 to be released on Google Cloud.

 Deploy the Metrics Server in the `kube-system` namespace: